Cyber Risk Monitoring: Steps to Take Now

 1. Define Your Level of Acceptable Risk

 Every vendor you work with poses a certain level of risk to your organization.
-It is up to you to define which risks you are comfortable with, and ensure that vendors are given security ratings that accurately reflect the level of risk they pose to your operations and sensitive data.
+You must define the risks you are comfortable with and ensure vendors receive security ratings that accurately reflect the risk they pose to your operations and sensitive data.
 In many cases, you may need to require vendors to reduce their level of risk until their residual risk is acceptable.
-Take a look at our post on inherent versus residual risk for more information on conceptualizing vendor risk.

 2. Utilize Vendor Risk Questionnaires

 Vendor Risk Questionnaires are critical for third-party onboarding vendors.
-Particularly when vendors will have access to sensitive data or when your organization operates under numerous compliance requirements.
-Vendor Risk Questionnaires may cover topics such as financial health, operational stability, ESG, and other concerns, but cybersecurity is one of the most critical components.
+Particularly when vendors can access sensitive data or your organization operates under numerous compliance requirements.
+Vendor Risk Questionnaires may cover financial health, operational stability, ESG, and other concerns, but cybersecurity is one of the most critical components.
 Some questions you might consider including:

-• Does your organization have any third-party information security certifications such as SOC2, ISO27001, or CMMC?
+• Does your organization have third-party information security certifications such as SOC2, ISO27001, or CMMC?

 • Does your organization adhere to a specific cybersecurity framework or model?